mtulio/must-gather-monitoring/README.md

 OpenShift must-gather metrics analyser.

-The analyser will process metrics collected by [must-gather(TODO)](https://github.com/openshift/must-gather) and leave it available on Promtheus tsdb.
+The analyser will process metrics collected by [must-gather(WIP)](https://github.com/openshift/must-gather/pull/214) and push it to Promtheus, then visualize it on pre-build Grafana dashboards also collected by must-gather.

 ## Components

+- data-importer: monitor custom storage path looking to extract metrics to must-gather and leave it available to be imported by a backend plugin (influxdb)
+1) uploads watcher : container to watch /data/uploads dir and extract metrics files from must-gather.
+2) metrics watcher: container to watch /data/metrics gzip metrics' file exported from must-gather
+3) backend importer: tsdb parser and importer
+4) grafana importer: dashboard importer
+- Prometheus: static config reading metrics from remote storage (backfilling metrics to Prometheus, is not available, ATM, so we choosed one simple available RW remote storage: influxdb)
-- data-keeper: extract the metrics file (monitoring/prometheus/*.json) from must-gather and call the importer
+- Grafana: visualize metrics from Promtheus, importing dashboards available on must-gather - and also could have pre-build dashboards
+- influxdb: TSDB RW remote storage choosed to backfill metrics exported from Prometheus' on OCP though must-gather
+1) influxdb: TSDB
-- p2iimporter: Prometheus to InfluxDB importer - reads JSON (response from API), parse and batch import to InfluxDB
+2) chronograf: InfluxDB's UI explorer to InfluxDB importer - reads JSON (response from API), parse and batch import to InfluxDB

-## Commands

-TODO: see Makefile to get started =)

 ## Usage

-TODO

-- Deploy stack:
+> see more on Makefile to get started =)

+- Deploy stack on dev environment (using podman), create pods and run the containers:

 ~~~
-make run-stack
+make deploy-stack-local
 ~~~

-### Proposal to omg
+### Proposal to omg (TODO)

 TODO: proposal to integrate with [o-must-gather](https://github.com/kxr/o-must-gather)